-We want everyone in the congregation to be part of the Caring Community.
+We Want You! …to be part of the CBB Caring Community.

-The Caring Community Committee develops programs to support members during challenging times, specifically births, illnesses, and bereavements.
-It serves as a resource to the community and helps to organize support for members who do not have a support network within the congregation.
+CBB’s Caring Community supports members during challenging times, specifically births, illnesses, and bereavements.
+We serve as a resource to the community, and we help to organize support for members who do not already have a support network within the congregation.

-The type of support we provide includes: making calls or visits, cooking or delivering meals and gifts, driving those who need a ride, or attending a shiva minyan…whatever works for you!
+The type of support we provide varies based on the needs of those we serve.
+Some offerings include: making calls or visits, cooking and delivering meals and gifts, driving those who need a ride, or attending a shiva minyan.

 Please consider volunteering.
-You will be of service to others, and it will truly enrich your own life.
-Volunteers of the Caring Community currently serve our congregation in a multiplicity of special ways.
-For information or to volunteer, please contact Audrey in the temple office at 964-7869 x 113 or email@example.com.
+You will be of service to others while deeply enriching your own life.
+To volunteer, request help from the Community, or to ask a question, please contact Audrey in the temple office at 964-7869 x 113 or firstname.lastname@example.org.

 BECOME A FRIEND!
 The CBB-Jewish Family Services Caring Visitors Program matches isolated Jewish seniors from the congregation and the community with specially trained CBB members who regularly visit, providing support and companionship.